emotiq/emotiq/README.md

 the `emotiq/sim` ASDF system.

-To run the single node simulator, see the instructions in
+To run the single node simulator, see the instructions in `src/simulation.md`.
-<file:src/simulation.md>.

 We have many ASDF descriptions within this repository whose dependencies may need to be satisfied by via `ql:quickload`.

-Currently we are working many systems simultaneously, most noteworthy among them being the work in the `cosi-bls` system.
+Currently we are working on many systems simultaneously, most noteworthy among them being the work in the `cosi-bls` system.

 If in exploring the code one finds a missing dependency, say for the